Little Live "Gotta Go" Pets (brand): Criticism

 The "Gotta Go" toy line was also met with criticism from reviewers due largely to the crude humor aspect of the toys, as well as their bizarre physical appearance.
-Doug Walker of the web series Nostalgia Critic compared the toy line to other poorly-received toy lines of the past that involved grotesque toilet humour, including "Magic Potty Baby" (A 1992 Tyco Toys brand doll that would leave yellow urine in a plastic pot that disappeared when "flushed").
-Walker found the "Gotta Go" toy line "disgusting" and said about it, "seriously, why do girls love things that shit?
-You're supposed to mature faster than [boys]!
-Even the kid in the commercial is like, "I have no idea why this is a thing!"
+Doug Walker of the web series Nostalgia Critic compared the toy line to other poorly received toy lines of the past that involved grotesque toilet humour, including "Magic Potty Baby" (A 1992 Tyco Toys brand doll that would leave yellow urine in a plastic pot that disappeared when "flushed").
+Walker found the "Gotta Go" toy line "disgusting" and said about it, "Even the kid in the commercial is like, 'I have no idea why this is a thing!'
 Speaking of which, did you catch the name of this literal stinker?
 Gotta Go Turdle?
-Because of course it's called that!
-What, were "Shit Sue" and "Pee Cock" already banned?
-And it's bad enough that this thing drops a deuce but does it have to look like a Frankenberry tumor?
+Because of course it's called that! ...
+And it's bad enough that this thing drops a deuce but does it have to look like a Franken Berry tumor?
 It's gross, it's weird, and not in a good way.
 I hate this." iNews UK agreed with the criticism over the toy, but argued that such "gross-out" crude humour toys helped children to learn about difficult subjects like potty training and excretion.
 Totally the Bomb said of the toy, "the hottest toy for Christmas this year just may be the most disgusting toy you’ll find in the store this holiday season", and argued that while the toy was gross, children did seem to enjoy it a great deal.